makevoid/swipey-image-gallery/Readme.md

 - Safari
 - MobileSafari (iPad)
 - Android browser
-- Firefox (no animations and scale at the moment)
+- Firefox (no animations and scale at the moment, but it's an easy patch to add moz prefixed transitions)

 ### Features